-Natalia Acosta, a graduate student in the University of Nebraska-Lincoln's Clinical Psychology program, received a fellowship from American Association of University Women (AAUW).
+Natalia Acosta, a graduate student in the University of Nebraska-Lincoln's Clinical Psychology program, received a fellowship from the American Association of University Women (AAUW).

 The awards help women overcome barriers and become leaders by developing the skills and experience to excel in their fields and lead innovative community projects.